CostaBru/Konsarpoo/Readme.md

 ### LFU CACHE

 A data structure which uses an O(1) algorithm of implementing LFU cache eviction scheme.
+It has a map like API and simple cleanup methods to remove a certain number of non-relevant items from the cache.

 https://github.com/papers-we-love/papers-we-love/blob/main/caching/a-constant-algorithm-for-implementing-the-lfu-cache-eviction-scheme.pdf